DEPAULISHugo/InterfaceMicMac/README.md

 ## Running

-To run the InterfaceMicMac, open the file InterfaceMicMac with a Python interpreter and run it.
+To run the InterfaceMicMac, open the file InterfaceMicMac.py with a Python interpreter and run it.
 You can find an explanation for all of the functionalities in the tutorial.